w3c/adapt/explainers/well-known-destinations.md

 > [!NOTE]
 > This was the TF's favoured approach pre-TPAC 2024.
 Keeping this here for now to help write the revised, simpler, one, and to possibly be used to offer an idea of how the approach _may_ be made more efficient in future if there is demand.

-> [!NOTE]
-> This approach originally had 'defining a site' immediately after the first, namespace, section.
-This has been moved to reflect the heading structure above.

 ### The well-known destination namespace

 Each destination is part of a vocabulary.
 As there are several destinations that could be provided by a site, they will be namespaced under a root vocabulary namespace, for example (taking inspiration from GS1's vocabulary)...